mcmatan/EasyList/README.md

 ```

+How does it work:

-By passing 'CellConfiguration', EasyList will register the generic type you have passed, and let you configute it without casitng.
+By passing 'CellConfiguration' EasyList will register the generic type you have used for the return value, and let you configure it without casting.

 ## Installation